yaminww/package_distributions2/README.md

 # package_distributions2
-A python package for calculating Gaussian distribution and Binomial distribution.
+A python package for calculating Gaussian distribution and Binomial distribution, using python's obejct-oriented programming.